 Dental issues may be side effects of illnesses and can contribute to poor health in your pet.
 The American Veterinary Medical Association recommends that your pet's veterinarian check your pet's teeth once a year to look for any problems that already exist and identify issues that may develop.
-MVS Pet Care makes house calls in Tampa, Hillsborough, Pinellas, and Pasco.
+MVS Pet Care makes house calls in Tampa, Miami, and Palm Beach.
 An important component of our house call service includes sedation dentistry to ensure that your furry friend keeps smiling for years to come.

 What to Expect with Sedation Dentistry

 Aside from examinations, pet dental care can include cleaning, filling, and removing teeth, just like with people.
 Both an exam and a cleaning are performed under anesthesia, which allows our veterinarian to access your pet's mouth easily and without causing discomfort.
 Pet dental cleanings include scaling to remove tartar and buildup and polishing, much like human dental cleaning.
 While anesthesia is safer than ever, it may not be appropriate for elderly or sick pets.

 X-rays, which allow our doctor to better see the health of your pet's teeth beneath the gum line, could be a part of the process.
 Some animals may require dental adjustments or repairs for their mouth and teeth to remain healthy and pain-free.

 Pets can suffer from a variety of dental conditions, including:

 - Infected teeth and abscesses

 - Misaligned teeth